An Introduction to Child Support in Michigan

 Michigan law prohibits withholding parenting time to a payer of child support who is not paying.
 Parenting time and child support are two completely separate issues in the eyes of the law.
 Michigan law provides for strict enforcement of child support and a parent not receiving child support can take the other parent to court.
 Your attorney or the friend of the court in your county can assist with this by bringing it to the attention of the court and enforcing payment.
 Interest on unpaid child support is also collected and added to the total amount due the recipient.
 Michigan Law requires 4% be added every January 1st and July 1st to unpaid amounts of child support.
 Penalties for substantial non-payment can range from garnishing wages, intercepting income tax refunds, garnishing bank accounts or other assets, placing liens on property or other assets, loss of driver's license or other licenses, up to incarceration.

-Bloomfield Hills, MI child support attorney Danielle A. Smith provides representation to men and women throughout the Metro Detroit area in child support and other divorce related matters.
+West Bloomfield, MI child support attorney Danielle A. Smith provides representation to men and women throughout the Metro Detroit area in child support and other divorce related matters.
 Call 248-519-2323 to schedule a consultation.